Winter is here and the weather is getting cold. Do you need a safe place to warm up?

 Local governments and nonprofit organizations offer additional shelter beds for men, women, and families during the winter months (November-March), with extra accommodations available when winter weather is particularly severe.

-If you are part of a family with children under 18, take a look at the Multnomah County Department of Human Services' Oct.
-30th news post listing warming centers and shelters for families.
+If you are part of a family with children under 18, take a look at Multnomah County's list of shelters for families.

 Find even more information on winter-related help in Joanna M.'s post on Getting and giving assistance this winter.

 Questions?
-Ask a Librarian to get personalized help.
+Call, text, or email a librarian to get personalized help -- or ask the librarian on duty the next time you're at the library.
 We will do our best to find the right resource or service for you!